 Your repayments will depend on the type of loan you are taking out, the amount of the loan and the length of the loan term.

 Most lenders will let you choose your repayment cycle, although if possible, it is a good idea to think about aiming for fortnightly payments rather than monthly, as you will make more repayments over the year which will shorten the length of your loan.

 The First Home Owner Grant was introduced by the Australian Government to help Australian’s with their first home purchase.
-The Grant is available across Australia, at a base amount of $7000, although the total amount and legislation varies for each state.
+The Grant is available across Australia, although the total amount and legislation varies for each state.
 You can read more about the FHOG here.

 There are a few fees and costs that you may need to budget for.
 Some of these include: